edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-1.1.md

         * `git push origin branch-name` will push the contents of the branch, this will not impact `master`
         * To return to master you type `git checkout master`
     * **Important**
-        * The new branch you make references the branch you are currently on.
+        * When making a new branch, the new branch references the branch you are currently on.
 For example, if you are on the `master` branch and type `git checkout -b new-branch` the `new-branch` will adopt the same code from `master`.
         * Let's say you make a lot of changes in your `new-branch`, and while on that branch you type `git checkout -b additional-branch`, the `additional-branch` will adopt the code from `new-branch` NOT from `master`.
         * It is important to type `git branch` before you make a new branch so you can see which branch you are currently on.
 * Git cloning
-    * You can get any code from any public Git repository.
+    * You can get any code from other public Git repositories.
     * Running `git clone git@github.com:twbs/bootstrap.git` will clone the Bootstrap repo to your local machine
     * You have the ability to modify files
-    * Github lets you modify settings to prevent others from deleting or modifying certain branches
+    * Github lets you modify settings to prevent others from deleting or modifying certain branches, as well as restricting user access
 * Pull requests
-    * When working with teams, slmost never should work be performed using the `master` branch
+    * When working with teams, almost never should work be performed using the `master` branch.
+Master branch is usually production level code, not code that is in-progress
     * All work should be merged into `master` by creating a "pull request"
     * You can do this by navigating to your repository using Chrome, selecting the "pull requests" tab and pressing the "new pull request" button
     * You can select which branch you want to merge from and to
     * Pull requests should be reviewed by the owner to ensure the code is proper, if not you can tell the person making the request to modify their code

-### 4. Partner Do (10 minutes)
+### 4. Partner Do (15 minutes)

 * Navigate to your partners repo that they just made in the previous exercise using Chrome
 * Obtain the SSH url.
 It should look something like `git@github.com:PartnersUsername/##-week-two-exercises.git`